Letterfrack Galway

 Letterfrack offers a good selection of places to eat and drink.
 Among these are its two cozy dining pubs, Veldons and The Clover Fox , and the delightfully elegant Rosleague Manor Hotel nearby.
 The village boasts the popular Café Kabo, just off the village green for fabulous breakfast and lunch menus, and a tea shop at the Connemara National Park.

-Letterfrack: entry to Connemara National Park
+Letterfrack: Entry point to Connemara National Park

 The main entrance to the Connemara National Park is located in the village, and it is the starting point for an array of very fine moderately challenging walks.
 Perhaps the most popular of these is the extraordinary raised pathway which leads all the way to the top of the Diamond Mountain.
 But Letterfrack is not all about hiking and taking lunch.
 ATU Connemara / GMIT houses the National College of Furniture Design which hosts a most impressive exhibition of bespoke furniture design during the summer months.